cerner/fhir.cerner.com/content/millennium/r4/financial/account.md

 _Implementation Notes_

 * The Account balance extension is only returned on statement and guarantor-balance types
-* `Patient` is only returned on statement and financial-account types
+* [Account.subject] is only returned on statement and financial-account types

 ### Authorization Types